An ancient system hidden in the Galactic plane?: Model Atmosphere analysis

 \subsection{Spectral line list, atomic data, and model atmosphere}

 The line list and the atomic data are sourced from \textsc{linemake} \citep{Placco21}, which includes hyper-fine structure (HFS) and r-process isotopic (for Ba and Eu) corrections.
 Molecular CH bands are from \citet{Masseron14}.
 Solar abundances are adopted from \citet{Asplund09}.
 The high SNR of these spectra and the wavelength coverage of ESPaDOnS allow us to detect atomic lines of $\alpha$- (Mg, Si, Ca, and Ti), odd-Z (Na, Al, K, Sc, and V), Fe-peak (Cr, Mn, Co, Ni, and Zn), and neutron-capture (Sr, Y, Zr, Ba, La, Nd, and Eu) elements and molecular bands of CH.
+The line list and their atomic are reported as supplementary online material.

 The equivalent width (EW) of the spectral lines is measured using \textsc{DAOSPEC} \citep{Stetson08}, which automatically fits the lines with a Gaussian profile.
-However, the EWs of very strong lines have been revised using a Voigt profile.
+The EWs of very strong lines have been revised using a Voigt profile.
 Given the signal-to-noise ratio of our spectrum, lines weaker than 15 m\AA{} are rejected.
-Chemical abundances are derived with the \textsc{MOOG}\footnote{\url{https://www.as.utexas.edu/~chris/moog.html}} code \citep{Sneden73,Sobeck11} adopting the \textsc{MARCS}\footnote{\url{https://marcs.astro.uu.se}} model atmosphere \citep{Gustafsson08,Plez12}.
+Chemical abundances are derived with the \textsc{MOOG}\footnote{\url{https://www.as.utexas.edu/~chris/moog.html}} code \citep{Sneden73,Sobeck11} adopting the \textsc{MARCS}\footnote{\url{https://marcs.astro.uu.se}} model atmospheres \citep{Gustafsson08,Plez12}.
+EWs and derived elemental abundances are reported as supplementary online material.
 Carbon abundance is measured using the \textsc{synth} mode in \textsc{MOOG}, from the CH $\sim4300$ \AA{} band \citep{Masseron14}, assuming an isotopic ratio of $\rm{^{12}C/^{13}C} = 20$ \citep{Spite06}.
 Evolutionary corrections to [C/Fe] have been applied following \citet{Placco14}\footnote{\url{https://vplacco.pythonanywhere.com}}.
 As an example for C-synthesis, the top panel of Figure~\ref{Fig:carbon} shows the spectrum of J225724.46$+$385951.0 and three synthetic spectra ([C/Fe]~$+0.5,+0.7,+1.0$), while the residuals are displayed in the bottom panel.
 The star is further discussed in Section~\ref{sec:tree_out} as it is enhanced in C ([C/Fe]~$=+0.7$) and Ba ([Ba/Fe]~$\sim+1.4$).
-The list of spectral lines used for the chemical abundance analysis, their atomic data, their EWs and abundances are reported as supplementary online material.